Restream/reindexer/cpp_src/readme.md

 ### Container configuration

-While using docker, you may pass reindexer server config options via envinronment variables:
+While using docker, you may pass reindexer server config options via environment variables:

 - `RX_DATABASE` - path to reindexer's storage.
 Default value is `/db`.
 - `RX_CORELOG` - path to core log file (or `none` to disable core logging).
 Default value is `stdout`.